kddubey/cappr/docs/source/related_work.rst

 Related work
 ============

-The idea of aggregating token probabilities is well-known.
+The idea of aggregating token probabilities is well known.
 You'll find it as a subroutine in papers from `GPT-2
 <https://paperswithcode.com/paper/language-models-are-unsupervised-multitask>`_\ [#]_ to
 `Self-Consistency <https://arxiv.org/abs/2203.11171>`_\ [#]_.
 The ``cappr``